 Students who already obtained credits from the pre-master's programme on 1 September 2016 may complete the programme in 2016-2017 with due observance of the following replacement table, and with due regard for the following:

-- a.
-In the 2016-2017 academic year, students may still be examined in the Rode draad casus and Straf- en strafprocesrecht components with study loads as stated in the 2015-2016 EER. - b.
+b.
 Otherwise, components of the old programme must be replaced by the corresponding component or components from the new programme.